NOAA-OWP/ngen/doc/LSTM_MODEL.md

 The basic outline of steps needed to run the LSTM model is:
   * [Install the LibTorch library version 1.8 or later.](https://pytorch.org/docs/stable/cpp_index.html)
-  * Create the build directory including the option to activate the lstm:
+  * Create the build directory including the option to activate the lstm:  <br />
       `cmake -DCMAKE_BUILD_TYPE=Debug -B cmake-build-debug -DLSTM_TORCH_LIB_ACTIVE:BOOL=ON -S .`
   * Unit tests for the LSTM model and realization can then be built and run from the main directory with the following two commands:
-      `cmake --build cmake-build-debug --target test_lstm`
+      `cmake --build cmake-build-debug --target test_lstm`  <br />
       `./cmake-build-debug/test/test_lstm`
   * The formulation config and required parameters to run the LSTM for a given catchment are below.